ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 description: "Learn how to configure Vim to be a writing machine by adding spellcheck, support for smart/typographic quotes, a custom status bar, and more!"
 ---

 There are a lot of tools that are, for the most part, only used in the programming sphere that could do a lot of good if they received adoption among the wider non-technical community.
 Git and Markdown especially.
-Version control is useful to anyone who works on text files and needs to be able to revert back to a previous version, and Markdown is a simple and succient way to format simple text documents - especially compared to Microsoft Office.
+Version control is useful to anyone who works on text files and needs to be able to revert back to a previous version, and Markdown is a simple and succinct way to format simple text documents — especially compared with Microsoft Office.

 Another tool that could see wider adoption is Vim, especially among writers looking for a powerful yet minimal text editor, and are willing to invest some time into learning it.

-I switched over to Vim a couple weeks ago from nano and [VSCodium](https://vscodium.com/) (a free and open source build of VS Code), and I haven’t looked back since.
-However, out of the box, Vim isn’t configured to excel at anything - besides configuration file editing perhaps.
+I switched over to Vim a couple weeks ago from GNU nano and [VSCodium](https://vscodium.com/) (a free and open source build of VS Code), and I haven’t looked back since.
+However, out of the box, Vim isn’t configured to excel at anything, besides perhaps basic configuration file editing.
 In this guide, I’ll go over how to configure Vim for writing, assuming you’re writing in Markdown files.

 When you’re done, your Vim will look something like this: